dillonforrest/articles/tactical-networking-guide-for-introverts.md

 Networking is a topic deserving of a tactical guide because it was born from one of the strangest truths of the world: it always pays to know people.
 If you're an entrepreneur, you network to build a sales pipeline.
 If you're a job hunter, you network to get interviews and land offers.
 If you're trying to make an investment, big or small, you network to do your due diligence.

 Introverts need a networking guide because, let's face it, even the etymologies of "introvert" and "network" are antithetical.
 Introverts find networking uncomfortable, salesy, or sleazy.
-Rightfully so.
-A friend doesn't become a friend until you get past the uncomfortable first conversation with a stranger.
-And of course there's always a chance of rejection when you try to turn strangers into friends.

 The joining of networking and introverts is why this guide is tactical.
-I want to teach you how to network smarter, not harder, and still form a rich network.
+I want to teach you how to network smarter, not harder, and get 80% of the results from 20% of the work.

 # The tactical networking guide for introverts